Ukrainian student angry at unprovoked war, destruction of cities

 "No one would ever believe that we would have something like this," Kobal said.
 "I mean, we knew that our neighbors are crazy.
 We knew that (Russian President Vladimir) Putin is capable of everything.
 But I would never think that he would do something like this, that he would try to take over the whole country."

-Kobal and I talked for over an hour Saturday night.
-I wanted to ask her about how our media is portraying the situation, Ukrainian President Volodymyr Zelenskyy, and the world's reaction to what's happening.
+News 8's Denise Hyntka talked to Kobal about about how the U.S. media is portraying the situation, Ukrainian President Volodymyr Zelenskyy and the world's reaction to what's happening.
+This interview has been edited for length and clarity.

-Denise Hnytka, WQAD: Is anyone going to work?
+Is anyone going to work?
 Are there stores open?
-Or has everybody stopped everything they're doing to hide, and to care for their families and to find safety?
+Or has everybody stopped everything they're doing to hide and to care for their families and to find safety?

 There's definitely a lot of people who don't have their jobs.
 They're just hiding.
 Most of them are just sitting in basements, 24/7, because Russians have been bombarding our cities.
 What they show to their people in Russia is that they only attack like military targets, but that's not true.
 This is a big lie, because they're bombarding residential blocks, houses, orphanages, kindergartens.
 They're killing civilians, and they're well aware of that they're doing this.